nam-ruto/BKcorporation_mng_system/README.md

 - Option 5: Add a new employee.
 - Option 6: Update Employee’s information.
 - Option 7: Exit program.
-## B. SOLUTION and WORK DIVISION
+## B. SOLUTION and WORK DIVISION\n
-### I. Overview
+### I. Overview\n
-_What knowledge will be applied in this project?_
+_What knowledge will be applied in this project?_\n
 1. Structure organization: struct
 2. Data base: text file – read file
 _Why text file?
-Not other database system?_
+Not other database system?_\n
-There are many types of databases can be used in this management project, such as MySQL, PostgreSQL, Oracle, … However, because of the limitation of this course and for simplifying the problem, we will only use “read file” method to address this problem.
+There are many types of databases can be used in this management project, such as MySQL, PostgreSQL, Oracle, … \n However, because of the limitation of this course and for simplifying the problem, we will only use “read file” method to address this problem.\n
 3. Data structure: vector (stl container)
-_Why “vector, not others?_
+_Why “vector, not others?_\n
 There are many types of data structures can be used like linked list, array, tree, vector, … However, for simple we use vector which is a class template that contains the vector container, and its member functions allow us easily to manage the data.